 Jon clearly saw this as an opportunity to push forward the envelop for his marketing automation software Marketo.
-However in my opinion he took argument a little too far by recommending Marketo could entirely replace what PPC agencies brought on board.
+However in my opinion he took his arguments a little too far, by recommending Marketo could entirely replace what PPC agencies bring to the table.
 Here is what he said:

 ”The main value provided by agencies is expertise with SEM, and as I’ll explain, you can bring much of that expertise in-house by using the right kind of pay per click management software.”

-That sounds a lot like Sheldon Cooper of Big Bang Theory promising you time-travel in his shiny new signature time machine.
-I mean seriously your marketing automation software “Marketo” is so artificially intelligent that it could bring much of what the PPC specialists with years of experience managing PPC campaigns for specific industry segments have to offer?
+That sounds a lot like Sheldon Cooper from the popular sitcom Big Bang Theory imagining time-travel in his shiny new, signature time machine.
+I mean seriously, your marketing automation software “Marketo” is already so artificially intelligent that it could bring much of what the PPC specialists with years of experience managing PPC campaigns for specific industry segments have to offer?

-If that was the case then Google should have acquired Marketo by now and replaced all of their adwords support staff, if at all integrating Marketo to automate adwords campaigns wasn’t quickly possible no?
+If that was the case then Google should have acquired Marketo by now and replaced all of their AdWords strategists.
+Why only AdWords specialists, AI could replace even replace those trying to sell marketing automation softwares, correct?

 But no he doesn’t stop there and goes on to say…